Table of Contents[Hide][Show]

-On my flight home from the Wise Traditions Conference last month, I took some time to flip through a health magazine that was included in the Conference packet of vendor brochures and flyers.
+On my flight home from a conference recently, I took some time to flip through a health magazine that was included in the Conference packet of vendor brochures and flyers.

 I normally don’t read these types of magazines as they are typically one sided marketing pieces, but since I was just relaxing and the only alternative was browsing the airline catalog (not!), I decided to flip through the pages and see if anything interesting jumped out at me.